giuliospinozzi/vispa2/README.md

 ./config_vispa2.sh -s human -i hg19
 ```

+### Option 2 (standard install)
-### Option 2: If you have a newer system please use Conda to install some important packages and comment in the configuration script the relative lines:
+If you have a newer system please use Conda to install some important packages and comment in the configuration script the relative lines:

 ```
 conda env create -f vispa2.yml

 ```
 Change py interpreter in each py script used (/opt/anaconda3/envs/vispa2/bin/python2)

 Install mysql and configure it:
 ```
 	mysql -uroot -p -e "